 Dana Paikowsky is an Equal Justice Works Fellow sponsored by the Arnold & Porter Foundation.
-Her work focuses on jail-based disenfranchisement, using litigation and advocacy to ensure the inability to pay bail does not deprive eligible voters of their right to vote.
+Her fellowship focuses on removing barriers to the ballot box for incarcerated eligible voters.